welshea/git_commit_timestamps/README.md

 appropriate.
 The --force option can be specified to override DESYNCED issues and force them to be committed (UNMERGED issues will still abort).

-'git ls-tree HEAD "filename"' is then used to check to see if a file already exists in the current HEAD of the repository.
-If the file exists, then `git log -1 --pretty="format:%at" "filename"' is used to retrieve the last author/commit dates of the file.
+`git log -1 --follow --pretty="format:%at" -- "filename"' is used to retrieve the last author/commit dates of the file.
 If the local timestamp is older than the repository timestamp (we don't want new changes to the file being dated before the prior versions), or in the local future (we want to limit timestamps in the git server future as much as possible), the commit proceeds using normal default commit date behavior .

 The commit message is generated from a combination of the (optional) user-provided message, the operation to be performed (taken from its 'git